Where to Find a Puppy

 • Distemper/Parvo combination – This is a core vaccination, administered once every 3-4 weeks until a puppy is 16 weeks old.
 Distemper is a viral disease that can cause respiratory, gastrointestinal, and neurologic disease.
 The disease is often fatal, and if a puppy survives, they can still have long-term consequences of the illness.
 Parvovirus (“parvo” for short) is highly contagious and can cause life-threatening diarrhea and vomiting.
 The distemper/parvo combination is sometimes called a “four-way” or a “five-way” vaccine, and may include protection against a few other (milder) illnesses too.

 • Leptospirosis – This disease is caused by a bacteria shed in the urine of wild mammals.
 It can continue to survive and remain infectious in water or moist soil, and illness can cause liver and kidney failure.
 The disease is even contagious to people.
-A dog who is going to swim in a lake, may drink out of a puddle in a wooded area, or who lives in a yard that deer, raccoons, or other wild mammals wander through should probably be vaccinated against Leptospirosis.
+A dog who is going to swim in a lake, may drink out of a puddle, or who lives in a yard that deer, raccoons, or other wild mammals wander through should probably be vaccinated against Leptospirosis.
+This vaccine is commonly recommended for dogs in our local area.

-• Bordetella – This is the most comment agent associated with Kennel Cough, a contagious respiratory infection that causes a cough that may last for weeks.
-It is not a very serious disease, but most kennels, doggie day care facilities, and many groomers will require that dogs who visit them must be vaccinated against Bordetella.
+• Bordetella +/- Parainfluenza – These are the most common agents associated with Kennel Cough, a contagious respiratory infection that causes a cough which may linger for weeks.
+Kennel cough does not generally cause serious illness, but most kennels, doggie day care facilities, and many groomers will require that dogs who visit them must be vaccinated against Bordetella.

-• Influenza – While this illness is uncommon, some kennels and groomers require that dogs be vaccinated to protect against it, as it can occur as an outbreak in the context of a dog show, kennel, or day care facility.
+• Influenza – While this illness is uncommon, kennels and groomers may recommend or require that dogs be vaccinated to protect against it, as it can occur as an outbreak in the context of a dog show, kennel, or day care facility.
 This illness can be quite serious and may result in death.

 Deworming

-Your new puppy may have already been given a dewormer by the breeder or rescue group, but repeat treatments with a dewormer and/or testing a stool sample to check for parasites is recommended.
+Your new puppy may have already been given a dewormer by the breeder or rescue group, but a single dose may not be adequate to treat an existing parasite infection.
+Repeated treatments with a dewormer and/or testing a stool sample to check for parasites is recommended.

-Prevention of fleas is important for most dogs, as even those who do not spend a lot of time outdoors may pick them up from another dog they meet out on a walk, while at the groomer’s, at the dog park, and so on.
-It is much easier to prevent a flea infestation from occurring than to resolve one that is already going on in your household.
+Prevention of fleas is important for most dogs, as even those who do not spend a lot of time outdoors may pick them up from another dog they meet out on a walk, while at the groomer’s, at the dog park, from wildlife in the backyard, etc. It is much easier to prevent a flea infestation from occurring than to resolve one that is already going on in your household.
 Fleas can cause anemia if they are present in large numbers, and ingestion of a single flea can introduce tapeworms to a dog’s intestine.

 Pet Insurance

 Whether you decide pet insurance is the right choice to help protect your new puppy, or if you would prefer to save up your own emergency fund, it is simply important to have a plan in case of an emergency medical expense.
-There is a complete discussion and comparison of pet insurance providers on our blog, too.
+There is a complete discussion of considerations relevant to pet insurance on our website, BoltonVet.com.

 Microchip Identification

 A microchip is the only completely secure and permanent way to identify your pet if they ever get lost.
 A microchip with a unique ID number is implanted under the skin, usually around the shoulders.
-It hurts a bit more than a vaccine, so while it can be done at any time, it is generally preferred to place a microchip while a pet is already under anesthesia for a spay or neuter.
-If your pet is found and scanned for a chip, the ID number will link them to your veterinarian, your home address, and any other information you register with the chip company.
+It may hurt a bit more than a vaccine, so while it can be done at any time, it is often preferable to place a microchip while a pet is already under anesthesia for a spay or neuter.
+If your pet is found and scanned for a chip, the ID number will link them to your veterinarian, your home address, and any other information you provide when you register with the chip company.

 Spaying and Neutering

-Rescue puppies are sometimes already spayed or neutered before they are adopted, but in other cases we can plan for the ideal time to spay or neuter a pet.
-In general, it is best to wait until a dog is done growing to spay or neuter them.
-Depending on breed and size, this may be from 8 to 16 months of age, or later.
+Rescue puppies are sometimes already spayed or neutered before they are adopted.
+In other cases, plans can be made with consideration for the ideal time to spay or neuter a pet.
+If lifestyle factors are not prohibitive, it is best to wait until a dog is done growing to spay or neuter them.
+Depending on breed and size, this may be from 8 to 24 months of age.
+The timing of spay or neuter should be discussed in detail with your veterinarian, taking breed/size and lifestyle factors into consideration.

 Training & Socialization

-Training your puppy can include formal puppy socials, puppy kindergarten, and even private training lessons in addition to your own efforts at home.
-Bolton Vet hosts puppy socials as well as puppy kindergarten year-round.
-Locally, Mellow Mutt in Manchester, Tails-U-Win in Manchester, and many other venues in our area also offer training classes.
-If you’re in search of a dog training book as a guide, check out the following:
+Training your puppy can include formal puppy socials, puppy kindergarten, and private training lessons in addition to your own efforts at home.
+Dog day care and training venues frequently offer puppy socialization events in addition to formal training classes.
+If you’re in search of a dog training book as a guide, check out “How to Behave So Your Dog Behaves” by Sophia Yin.

-Have you picked out a training treat yet?
-The ideal choice is something that comes in very small pieces (or can be broken up into very small pieces), tastes and smells REALLY good, and is not greasy or fatty (if it makes your hands slimy, it’s not a good choice).
-Many dog treats will be labeled especially as puppy training treats.
+The ideal training treat is something that comes in very small pieces (or can be broken up into very small pieces), tastes and smells REALLY good, and is not greasy or fatty.
+Be ready to dispense it quickly to reward preferred behaviors; puppies won’t make the association between behavior and reward if there is even a few minutes delay in between.

 One aspect of training that most puppy owners are happy to accept some helpful tips on is housetraining.
 Extremely close supervision is essential to successful housetraining, and training your puppy to spend their resting time in a crate is a foundation for housetraining.
 A puppy can be expected to hold their bladder while awake for the same number of hours as they are aged in months (for example, a three month old puppy can hold it for three hours).
 If you are having trouble house-training, follow these guidelines: